 Facebook Live Streams or "Facebook Streaming" isn't new.
 Not by a long shot.
 There are several services online that allow you to stream live video.
 You can do this on Youtube, Twitch, Livestream and other similar websites but you'll have a limited audience since (almost) everyone is on Facebook.

-This is probably the only advantage people who stream live video on Facebook have - you can reach a bigger audience and build up engagement rate by making fans and friends react to your live streams.
+This is probably the only advantage people who stream live video on Facebook have - you can reach a bigger audience and build up engagement rates by making fans and friends react to your live streams.

 There is a good way to start using Facebook Live Video for your business so read on to find out how to use this service to grow your fan base and boost the engagement rate.